 It is a good idea to set up Rates on your model, especially if you have not flown it before.
 Rates set the ratio of the stick movement to channel movement.
 For example, for sport flying you normally want fairly modest throws on the control surfaces, so you may want to reduce the travel to say 30%.
 On the other hand, for 3D flying you want as much travel as you can get, i.e. 100%.
-In the screenshot above a Rate of 60% has been set for switch SB in the mid position.
-The vertical axis in the graph on the right shows that only 60% of throw is available.

-Click on 'Add a new weight', and set up a 30% Rate for switch SB in the down position.
+Click on 'Add a new weight', and set up a 60% Rate for switch SB in the mid position.
+Click on 'Add a new weight' again, and set up a 30% Rate for switch SB in the down position.
 The vertical axis in the graph on the right now shows that only 30% of throw is available in this switch position.
+Note that the Rate will be 100% with switch SB in the up position.